comit/sonoff-bridge/SonOTA---Espressif2Arduino---Tasmota-without-compiling.md

 You need
 * A standard WiFi
 * A different WiFi (which I created with a smartphone hotspot)
-* A PC or similar with python3 that can run SonOTA
+* A PC or similar with python3 that can run SonOTA.
+You probably have to install missing modules with `pip3 install tornado` or similar.

 It worked for me with these devices:
 * TH10